frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 It is the oldest church dedicated to Our Lady in the world.

-If you were watching recently when Pope Francis was discharged from hospital, on his way back to the Vatican he passed by St. Mary Major to make a short little pilgrimage to Our Lady to thank her for his health and his convalescence.
+If you were watching \[on July 14, 2021, June 15, 2023, and March 23, 2025\] when Pope Francis was discharged from hospital, on his way back to the Vatican he passed by St. Mary Major to make a short little pilgrimage to Our Lady to thank her for his health and his convalescence.

 Every time that he goes out of Rome on an international trip, he also passes by that basilica.
 He goes there carrying a little bouquet of flowers---nothing big, something small, something he can carry himself---and he places it on the altar in front of Our Lady.

-It\'s a rather beautiful childlike gesture of Marian piety; something we can all learn from.
+It's a rather beautiful childlike gesture of Marian piety; something we can all learn from.

-Today\'s feast is also known as the Feast of Our Lady of the Snows, due to an ancient legend about a Roman who asked Our Lady\'s guidance on how best to use his fortune.
+Today's feast is also known as the Feast of Our Lady of the Snows, due to an ancient legend about a Roman who asked Our Lady's guidance on how best to use his fortune.

 In the early hours of August 5th, in the middle of the Roman summer, Our Lady told him in a dream to build a church in her honor wherever he found snow on the Esquiline Hill, one of the hills of Rome.